Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Conclusion

 Furthermore, we applied LIME and Grad-CAM to demonstrate that using segmented CXR images, the models focused primarily on information in the lung area to classify the CXR images.
 Thus, despite lowering the F1-Score, segmentation improves the prediction quality as it forces the model to use only relevant information.

-We do not want to claim state-of-the-art classification results at this time for a couple of reasons: i) there are some initiatives to build a comprehensive COVID-19 CXR database; however, we still do not have a reliable database that can be used as a definitive benchmark; ii) in clinical practice, a small difference in the classification performance is hardly noticeable, and the model reliability and quality are more important than the classification metric \cite{chen2019develop}; and, iii) the CXR is not the gold standard for diagnosis, even experienced medical practitioners sometimes face doubts when examining a CXR image \cite{self2013high}; thus we should be very cautious at papers claiming very high classification performance when the human performance is much lower.

-Despite many initiatives to build a comprehensive COVID-19 database, there is no definitive COVID-19 benchmark database.
-Thus, it is unfair to make direct comparisons of identification rates from different works, as they usually use different databases under different circumstances.
+A potential limitation of this work is the lack of a reliable, definitive COVID-19 CXR database to be used as the benchmark for comparison with the state-of-the-art.
+Nevertheless, as such, this limitation might also affect the majority of COVID-19 identification works published.
 Nevertheless, to the best of our knowledge, we achieved the best identification rate of COVID-19 among other types of pneumonia using segmented CXR images in a less biased configuration.
-Additionally, we must highlight our novel approach to demonstrate the importance of lung segmentation in CXR images classification.

 As future work, we aim to keep improving our database to increase our classification performance and provide more robust estimates by using more CNN architectures for segmentation and classification.
 Furthermore, we want to apply more sophisticated segmentation techniques to isolate specific lung opacities caused by COVID-19.
-Likewise, we also want to explore more approaches to evaluate the model predictions, such as SHAP \cite{lundberg2017unified}.
+Likewise, we also want to explore more approaches to evaluate the model predictions, such as SHAP \citep*{lundberg2017unified}.